sanantoniochili/nanoSurface_Evaluation/README.md

 output file(.cvs) format: rms:<value>,clx:\<value>,cly:\<value>,N:\<value>,(\<height>,)*\<height> surface per line

 The results are a matrix of heights corresponding to the surface points.
-Use standard input to use 3D surface plotter.
+Use standard input to invoke 3D surface plotter.

 ## EncodeSimple